 Chapter One: The TMM Challenge

 Chapter One tells a little about Ramsey’s personal financial problems.
 He challenges the reader to acknowledge they are the problem and introduces the TMM Motto.
-The book promises that if you follow the guidelines, the plan will work.
+It’s a proven plan as long as you if you follow the guidelines.